 On 2 July 2012 the Commission published its recommendations and findings to help the Jewish community to reach a situation where women are properly and appropriately represented at leadership level.

-To view a copy of the report, please click here.
+To read a copy of the Commission on Women in Jewish Leadership report, please click here.

 Updates on the Commission: